Troubleshooting

 Restricted Mode is by design

 Restricted Mode prevents brownouts at low input voltage.
-The CM4, LTE modem, and both Ethernet ports remain active so the device stays reachable for remote diagnostics.
+The Raspberry Pi CM4, LTE modem, and both Ethernet ports remain active so the device stays reachable for remote diagnostics.
 USB 2.0 ports, the GPIO Add-on 5 V rail, HDMI output, and the RGB LED are disabled until nominal voltage is restored.

 The device resets or throttles under sustained load